Automattic/jetpack/readme.txt

 **Improved Compatibility**

 * Fix notices and warnings when using Jetpack on a server running PHP 7.1. #6118
+* Photon: avoid PHP notices when using plugins that do srcset CDN replacement. #6126
-Sharing: force get sharing options when saved options are incorrect due to site configuration issues.
+* Sharing: force get sharing options when saved options are incorrect due to site configuration issues.
 Avoids potential fatal errors. #6122

 **Bug Fixes**